-The Phase II jurisdictions have included requirements in their post-construction programs to ensure the adequate long-term operation and maintenance of structural and non-structural BMPs as summarized below.
+The Phase II jurisdictions have included requirements in their post-construction programs to ensure the adequate long-term operation and maintenance of structural and non-structural SCMs as summarized below.

-- 1. A BMP Operation and Maintenance Agreement and Declaration of Covenants must be completed and recorded at the Mecklenburg County Register of Deeds Office for all structural BMPs.
-A BMP Maintenance Plan must be included as an addendum to this agreement.
-This is a binding legal agreement prepared using the format provided by the Stormwater Administrator that specifies the responsibilities for performing BMP maintenance and provides a description of the maintenance activities to be performed, including a schedule.
+- 1. A SCM Operation and Maintenance Agreement and Declaration of Covenants must be completed and recorded at the Mecklenburg County Register of Deeds Office for all structural SCMs.
+A SCM Maintenance Plan must be included as an addendum to this agreement.
+This is a binding legal agreement prepared using the format provided by the Stormwater Administrator that specifies the responsibilities for performing SCM maintenance and provides a description of the maintenance activities to be performed, including a schedule.
 In addition, the following language must be included on the final plat for all developments and redevelopments subject to post-construction ordinance requirements: "This property contains water quality features that must be maintained according to the Operations and Maintenance Agreement and Plan recorded in Deed Book and Page ." - 2.
-As-built plans are required that show the final design specifications for all structural BMPs and the field location, size, depth, and planted vegetation associated with the BMP as installed, as well as the location and size of all undisturbed open space areas and tree plantings.
+As-built plans are required that show the final design specifications for all structural SCMs and the field location, size, depth, and planted vegetation associated with the SCM as installed, as well as the location and size of all undisturbed open space areas and tree plantings.
 The designer of the stormwater management measures and plans must certify, under seal, that the as-built stormwater measures, controls, and devices are in compliance with the approved plans and designs and with the requirements of the post-construction ordinance. - 3.
-Maintenance and access easements must be established and recorded on the final plat for all BMPs except those installed for public facilities. - 4.
-The location and dimensions of all BMPs must be included on the final plat recorded at the Mecklenburg County Register of Deeds Office.
-The following language must be included on the final plat: "The purpose of the BMP is to treat/reduce the pollutants associated with stormwater runoff in order to minimize negative effects to downstream receiving waters.
-The easement around the BMP is to allow stormwater conveyance and
+Maintenance and access easements must be established and recorded on the final plat for all SCMs except those installed for public facilities. - 4.
+The location and dimensions of all SCMs must be included on the final plat recorded at the Mecklenburg County Register of Deeds Office.
+The following language must be included on the final plat: "The purpose of the SCM is to treat/reduce the pollutants associated with stormwater runoff in order to minimize negative effects to downstream receiving waters.
+The easement around the SCM is to allow stormwater conveyance and system maintenance.
+The removal of plants or disturbance of the SCM structure or otherwise affecting the overall functionality of the SCM for reasons other than maintenance is strictly prohibited."

-- system maintenance.
-The removal of plants or disturbance of the BMP structure or otherwise affecting the overall functionality of the BMP for reasons other than maintenance is strictly prohibited." - 5.
-The location of undisturbed open space must be included on the final plat recorded with the Mecklenburg County Register of Deeds Office.
-The following language must be included on the final plat: "Undisturbed Open Space Area: Future disturbance is prohibited in these areas except for greenway trails with unlimited public access, new Charlotte-Mecklenburg Utility lines and channel work/maintenance activities by Charlotte-Mecklenburg Stormwater Services." - 6.
+- 5. The location of undisturbed open space must be included on the final plat recorded with the Mecklenburg County Register of Deeds Office.
+Language must be included on the final plat prohibiting future disturbance of the area. - 6.
 The location of water quality buffers must be included on the final plat recorded with the Mecklenburg County Register of Deeds Office.
 The top of the stream bank must be field located and shown on the plat.
 Each buffer zone must also be shown on the plat and the stream side zone must be labeled as "UNDISTURBED." - 7.
-If requested by the owner, Mecklenburg County and all the Towns except Cornelius and Huntersville will accept the maintenance responsibility for structural BMPs that are installed pursuant to the post-construction stormwater ordinance following a warranty period of two (2) years from the date of the final approval of the BMP, provided the BMP: - Serves a single-family detached residential development or townhomes all of which have public street frontage. - Is satisfactorily maintained during the two-year warranty period by the owner or designee. - Meets all the requirements of the applicable post-construction stormwater ordinance and the Design Manual. - Includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection, maintenance, repair, or reconstruction.
+If requested by the owner, Mecklenburg County and all the Towns except Cornelius, Huntersville, and Mint Hill will accept the maintenance responsibility for structural SCMs that are installed pursuant to the post-construction stormwater ordinance following a warranty period of two (2) years from the date of the final approval of the SCM, provided the SCM: - Serves a single-family detached residential development or townhomes all of which have public street frontage. - Is satisfactorily maintained during the two-year warranty period by the owner or designee. - Meets all the requirements of the applicable post-construction stormwater ordinance and the Design Manual. - Includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection, maintenance, repair, or reconstruction.

-The maintenance of all BMPs not covered by this provision is the responsibility of the owner or their designee.
+The maintenance of all SCMs not covered by this provision is the responsibility of the owner or their designee.